 Image source: Shutterstock J. Bicking

 Mud-dauber nests look like small pieces of pottery attached to your wall.
 They usually inhabit territories close to humans and are easy to identify with their interesting look.
 You shouldn’t be surprised if you find a mud-dauber wasp nest in your shed.
-For more in-depth information about wasp nests, check out our Fantastic guide to wasp nests!
+For more in-depth information about wasp nests, check out our How to Identify a Wasp Nest piece!

 Just like their cousins - the bees, solitary wasps live independently of one another.
 Each female creates her own nest and preps it for the hatching of her eggs.
 This makes them vulnerable to cuckoo wasps.
 Most native Australian wasp species are solitary.